1221 Avenue of the Americas

-1221 Avenue of the Americas (formerly also known as the McGraw-Hill Building) is an international-style skyscraper at 1221 Sixth Avenue, in Midtown Manhattan, New York City.
+1221 Avenue of the Americas (formerly also known as the McGraw-Hill Building) is an international-style skyscraper at 1221 Sixth Avenue (also known as the Avenue of the Americas) in Midtown Manhattan, New York City.
 The 51-floor structure has a seven-story base and a simple, cuboid massing.
 The facade has no decoration and consists of red granite piers alternating with glass stripes to underline the tower's verticality.
+It served as the headquarters of McGraw Hill Financial from 1972 to 2015.